-Personal protective equipment including eye protection, gloves, gown, and hand hygiene, is likely effective in protecting health care from COVID-19.
-(6) providers The use droplet and contact precautions at all clinical encounters is recommended as best practice.
-If adequate PPE is available and appropriate infection prevention and control (IPAC) practices can be applied, home birth is appropriate option within the pandemic context.
+Personal protective equipment including surgical eye protection, gloves, gown, and hand hygiene, is likely effective in protecting health care from COVID-19.
+(7)The droplet and contact precautions at all clinical is recommended best however based on a point of care risk assessment (PCRA), including consideration of the local context (e.g., in "hot spots"), a midwife may choose to wear a N95 while attending the labour and birth in a home setting.
+PPE available If adequate and appropriate infection prevention and control (IPAC) practices are applied, home birth is an appropriate option within the pandemic context.